 More importantly, I wonder why his depression wasn’t even taken into account.
 I finished this book with many questions, most of them a loud “why?!”

 Was the prosecution so set on winning that it didn’t care about destroying another man’s life?
 Was winning the case the only thing that mattered to them instead of delivering justice, turning manslaughter into murder?
-In my opinion, it was no justice.

 To know the full story, I recommend that you read Miller’s account.
 You can get the book here on Amazon.